A groupoid approach to the equivariant coarse Baum--Connes conjecture: Localization algebras and -theory

 Let $T$ be a $\G$-equivariant, locally compact operator with finite propagation on $\mathcal{E}_A$.
 For any $x\in\G^{(0)}$, we shall denote $T_x$ the induced Hilbert $A_x$-module $\E_x$.
 It is direct to see that

-Thus, $T_x$ can be written as a $\G_x$-by-$\G_x$ matrix such that each $T_x(g,h)\in \mathcal{L}_{A_x}(A_x \otimes {H}_0)$ for any $g,h\in s^{-1}(x)$.
+Thus, $T_x$ can be written as a $\G_x$-by-$\G_x$ matrix such that each $T_x(g,h)\in \mathcal{L}_{A_x}(A_x \otimes {H}_0)$ for any $g,h\in r^{-1}(x)$.
 The local compactness of $T$ forces the values of this kernel to actually lie in the compact operators $A_x \otimes {\K}({H}_0)$.
 This family of kernels $\{T_x\}_{x\in\G^{(0)}}$ assembles to a global function $T: \G\times_{\G^{(0)}}\G\to \bigcup_{x\in \G^{(0)}}A_x \otimes {\K}({H}_0)$, where

 is the fibered product.
 Furthermore, the condition that $T$ has finite propagation bounded by some $R > 0$ shows that $T_x(g, h) = 0$ whenever $d_{x}(g, h) > R$.
-Since the metric is proper and given by a proper length function $\ell(gh^{-1})$, this implies that $T$ vanishes outside a compact subset of $\G$.
-Hence, $T$ is compactly supported as a kernel function.
-Thus, we conclude that
+Since the metric is proper and given by a proper length function $\ell(g^{-1}h)$, this implies that $T$ vanishes outside a compact subset of $\G$.
+Hence, $T$ can be written as a kernel function